 Hey there!
-I’m Alasdair, a sound designer based in Dundee.
+I’m Alasdair, a sound designer based and audio editor in Dundee.
 I’ve recently graduated with a first-class honours degree in Sound and Music for Computer Games from the University of Abertay being awarded the JAMES award for exceptional work.

 Whilst at university I became fascinated at how sound can be used to immerse audiences in both visual and sonic forms of entertainment and over the last few years I’ve developed a number of sound-based apps, toys, and games, all of which you can see here on my website.

 I am always on the lookout for exciting projects to work on so have a look at my CV and if you feel that we would be a good match please contact me through the link at the bottom of this page.

 An Award Winning Audio-only Horror Experience

 ‘FHear’ is an audio-only survival horror game where the player is completely cut off from any visual stimuli and immersed in a 360° soundscape where they are forced to use both environmental sounds and music to evade the grasps of a creature built up in their imagination, whilst following the voice of a friend to safety.
 As the creature gains tract on the player the intensity of the soundscape ramps up creating an anxiety ridden atmosphere which the player can’t escape unless they turn the lights back on and turn the game off.

 After releasing ‘FHear’ I was awarded the JAMES award for expectational work and been reviewed by scottishgames.net:

 "One of the more experimental creations on offer comes from the Sound and Music for Games Programme in Alasdair Marnoch’s prize-winning FHEAR, an audio-only horror-survival game.
 While not a completely novel idea, it’s an incredibly ambitious task, and Marnoch’s commitment to spinning a narrative within this framework (and enticing the viewer’s individual imagination to flesh-out that narrative) is commendable"